hammadnadeemx/ForeShadow/README.md

 Forshadow is a cache simulator currently under development.
 The aim of this project is to compare the performance of various prefetching techniques and eviction policies.
 Forshadow aims to have the ability to obtain memory traces of any program. version history:

+0.6 Converted the stored memory address to string and added the ability to take memory addresses from file.
 0.5 Added the ability to write the simulation process to file.
 Added a simple benchmark which provides memory traces 0.4 Added infrastructure for prefetchers and implemented a streambuffer prefetcher.
 0.3 Fixed some bugs and segmentation faults.